ChrisWhealy/wasm_sha256/docs/40-parse-cmd-line-args.md

 )
 ```

-Using the values from this situation we have:
+Using the values from our example:

 ```javascript
 arg3_len = arg1_ptr + argv_buf_len - arg3_ptr - 1